 - ubiquitous computing

-This Master’s programme is provided by the Faculty of Information Technology and Electrical Engineering, and students are strongly encouraged to work closely with research groups in the faculty that are international leaders in their fields.
-The Center for Machine Vision and Signal Analysis (CMVS) is renowned world-wide for its 35 years of expertise in computer vision research.
-The Center for Ubiquitous Computing(UBICOMP) has created a unique research environment for Ubiquitous Computing including multitouch wall-sized displays, smartphone sensing middleware and sensor networks.Biomimetics and Intelligent Systems Group (BISG) is a fusion of expertise from the fields of computer science and biology.
-During the studies the research groups provide students trainee and master’s thesis positions, with the possibility to continue as a doctoral student, and even as a post-doctoral researcher.
+This Master’s program is provided by the Faculty of Information Technology and Electrical Engineering, and students are strongly encouraged to work closely with research groups in the faculty that are international leaders in their fields.
+The Center for Machine Vision and Signal Analysis (CMVS) is renowned worldwide for its 35 years of expertise in computer vision research.
+The Center for Ubiquitous Computing(UBICOMP) has created a unique research environment for Ubiquitous Computing including multitouch wall-sized displays, smartphone sensing middleware, and sensor networks.Biomimetics and Intelligent Systems Group (BISG) is a fusion of expertise from the fields of computer science and biology.
+During the studies, the research groups provide students trainee and master’s thesis positions, with the possibility to continue as a doctoral student, and even as a post-doctoral researcher.

 Possible titles include: